WHO wary of screening arriving passengers for Ebola, but no ban

 The committee of experts, which meets virtually to advise WHO Director-General Margaret Chan, said some countries had introduced entry screening and they should share their experiences and lessons learned.

-States should be aware that screening incoming passengers helped to sensitize individuals to the risk of the disease, but "resource demands may be significant", even if only targeted screening is put in place.
+States should be aware that screening incoming passengers helped to sensitise individuals to the risk of the disease, but "resource demands may be significant", even if only targeted screening is put in place.

 The outbreak has killed at least 4,877 people and at least 9,936 cases of the disease have been recorded, the WHO said on Wednesday, but the numbers are known to be under-reported and the true death toll may be three times as much.